kevbobli224/EpiGPlot/README.md

 The goal of EpiGPlot is to plot epigenetic genes expression values into interpretable data.
-Main function ***plotEpigeneticEV*** allows for specific lienar regression model visualization on user-specfied sample classes.
+Main function ***plotEpigeneticEV*** allows for specific linear regression model visualization on user-specified sample classes.

 ## Installation